May 16-27, 2023

 Meet your professors

 Dr. Steve Northrup, Professor of Electrical Engineering, received an MS and a PhD in Electrical Engineering from Vanderbilt University where he did research on humanoid robots and rehabilitation robotics to assist people who cannot feed themselves.
 He received a BS in Electrical Engineering from the University of Michigan.
 He teaches introductory courses in circuit theory and electronics; interdisciplinary courses involving design and project management; control theory courses; and project courses in robotics, signal processing, and speech recognition.
 His research involves improving individual and team performance in interdisciplinary teams.
 He is the faculty liaison to the Western New England University swim team and the faculty advisor for Western New England University student chapter of the National Society of Black Engineers.
 His is a member of the American Society of Engineering Education and the Society of Automotive Engineers.
 Prior to graduate school, he designed automotive electronics and assembly line testing equipment for Ford Motor Company.
-He was the co-leader for five previous trips to Guatemala, including 2011, 2012, 2013, 2014, and 2015.

 How can I participate?